kutun0901/Tabapay-project/README.md

 Before you begin, ensure you have met the following requirements:

-- Node.js installed on your local machine
+- Node.js installed on your local machine....
 - Git installed on your local machine

 ## Installation